ex-punctis/ex-punctis.github.io/_posts/2018-11-17-Car-spectrum.md

 {% include one-med-image.html center-img = '/images/2018-11-17/rgb-ac-spectrum.svg' %}

-Please note black cars appear grey in the figure above because of reflections and the lack of [visual context](https://www.illusionsindex.org/ir/checkershadow).
-There may be additional distortions depending on your display settings.
-The grey frame represents the average tone of the asphalt
+Please note black cars appear grey in the figure above because of reflections and poor [visual context](https://www.illusionsindex.org/ir/checkershadow).
+It may be helpful to use the grey frame (the average tone of the asphalt) as the reference.